- 8 berths

-The Island of Elba is a wonderful treasure trove of history, nature and culture in the heart of the Tyrrhenian Sea and just a few miles from the Tuscan coast.
-At the centre of myths and legends since the times of ancient Greece, the island has always been a strategic point due to its position and the rich mineral deposits in its subsoil.
-Almost everyone knows that Napoleon spent his exile days here after his defeat at the Battle of Leipzig.
-However, far fewer people know about the more picturesque beaches along the island's rocky coastline.
-In this article, we'll define a list (however difficult it may be to pick!) of the shores one should not miss on Elba.
-We're talking here of those where you can go swimming, perhaps sheltered from the wind and where it is also safe to anchor.
-A sailor, born and bred here, will help us in this journey.
-Meet Leonardo, base manager in Marina Cala de' Medici harbour.
+The Island of Elba is a wonderful treasure trove of history, nature and culture right in the heart of the Tyrrhenian Sea and just a few miles from the Tuscan coast.
+At the centre of myths and legends since the times of ancient Greece, the island has always been a strategic point thanks to its position and the rich mineral deposits in its subsoil.

 "Elba is very green and abundant with water.
-The wealth of its vegetation is even more evident when you arrive from the sea.
-Equally exceptional is the morphology of its rocks, which make it very colourful scenery.
-A wonderful view that, when seen from the sea, is even more fascinating."
+The wealth of its vegetation is even more evident when arriving from the sea.
+Of equal beauty is the morphology of the rocks surrounding the island, which make it a unique scenery.
+An overall wonderful view that is even more fascinating from the sea."

 Calanova beach is located on the eastern side of the island of Elba between the beaches of Malpasso and Istia.